chunga2020/bostonhacks2021/README.md

 ## Notes

-To work correctly, `app.py` must be invoked from the top-level directory (this directory; bostonhacks2021)
+To work correctly, `app.py` must be invoked from the `src` directory